-Below, we consider some scientific problems, for the solution of which we need advanced neutron sources with the above announced (in the Preface) parameters (for more details see V.L.Aksenov, JINR Communications, E3-2017-12, Dubna, 2017).
+You need to show your expertise of today at this point here!

-Condensed Matter Research.
+B1a) Condensed Matter Research.
 Nowadays, more than 90% of extracted neutron beams are used for condensed matter research related to a wide variety of scientific fields such as solid state physics, soft matter (complex liquids, non-crystalline solids, polymers), chemistry, molecular biology, materials sciences, and engineering sciences.
 New fields of research are constantly emerging.
 For example, one can mention the recently growing interest in the structure and properties of food and objects of cultural heritage.
 Over the past years, a number of new problems have appeared in all mentioned sciences where neutron scattering can provide very useful information on the structure and dynamics.
 Practically every new phenomenon and new material (especially in solid state physics) is probed by neutrons at an early stage of research.
 For example, a lot of possibilities are opening in the use of isotope substitution as illustrated in the picture.